 Smaller Blogs Vs. Bigger Websites

-I am even monitoring traffic movement these websites and changes that they are doing to improve rankings.
+I am even monitoring traffic movement on these websites and the changes that they are doing to improve rankings.

 But the things look difficult for small bloggers, at the moment.

 On the other hand, there are large websites that are violating lots of Google guidelines but are continuing to do good in the search.

 There are News websites sprinkled with affiliate links in posts, but there are no actions against these.